 You believed you would work long enough to pay it back or have it forgiven when you took out student loan debt.
 But then you were struck by an illness or suffered an accident that left you unable to work.
 Thankfully, the federal government offers student loan forgiveness for disability.

 You may already know about this type of relief.
-But in case you don’t, I’ll explain what you need to know about the student loan disability discharge program in this article, including whether it is tax-free.
+But in case you don’t, I’ll explain what you need to know about the student loan disability discharge program in this article, including whether it is free from income-tax consequences.

 What happens to student loans when you become disabled?